dentarg/auth0-blog/_posts/2017-10-20-three-key-strategies-for-leveraging-first-party-data-to-improve-your-ads.markdown

 An important way that social login helps you better collect information yourself is by adding a layer of transparency.
 Consumers generally feel uncomfortable if they find out a company is gathering all their information to do what they will with.
 A prime example of this?
 Unroll.me [selling](https://theintercept.com/2017/04/24/stop-using-unroll-me-right-now-it-sold-your-data-to-uber/) their first-party data to other companies, like Uber, causing widespread outrage.

 Social logins give your consumers choice, because they can opt-in to what information they want to share.
 When a user signs in for the first time, you can notify them what data you'd like to receive (e.g. location, friends list) and have them check or uncheck what they feel comfortable sharing.

+{% include tweet_quote.html quote_text="Social logins give your consumers choice, because they can opt-in to what information they want to share." %}

 This builds trust with your consumer, while still allowing you to get the data you need.